QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 as a linear inequality in the choice variables, namely,  the probabilities $\Pi$.

+An associated **Bellman operator** is also a linear program.

-Phelan and Townsend compute solutions of these linear programs to iterate on the Bellman equation {eq}`eq:bell2`.
+Phelan and Townsend iterated to convergence on this Bellman operator.

-At each step of the iteration on the  Bellman equation, one linear program is to be solved for each point
+At each step of the iteration on the  Bellman operator, one linear program is to be solved for each point
 $w$ in the space of grid values for $W$.